 To configure the domain type, use the following syntax:

 Set-AcceptedDomain -Identity <Name> -DomainType <Authoritative | InternalRelay>

 This example configures the accepted domain named contoso.com as an internal relay domain.

 For detailed syntax and parameter information, see Set-AcceptedDomain.

 How do you know this worked?

-To verify that you have successfully configured the domain type, do either of the following:
+To verify that you've successfully configured the domain type, do either of the following steps:

 In the EAC at Mail flow > Accepted domains, click Refresh .
 In the list of accepted domains, verify the domain type value of the accepted domain is configured correctly.

 Get-AcceptedDomain.
 In the list of accepted domains, verify the domain type value of the accepted domain is configured correctly.